 The grand jury can also bring in people to give live testimony in front of the grand jury.
 The prosecutor uses all of the information to put their case together.
 The defense is not allowed to be present in a grand jury investigation when information is presented.

-Sometimes, defense lawyers ask for witnesses to be presented to the grand jury; but the prosecutors is not obligated to do that.
+Sometimes, defense lawyers ask for witnesses to be presented to the grand jury; but the prosecutors are not obligated to do that.
 Many times, the defense does not even know a grand jury investigation is taking place.
 That is called an ex parte.

 The authorities may reach out to a person before that, but they do not have to.
 When they do reach out in advance, usually it is because they want the person to plead guilty to something or come in to testify.
 They do not show their hand until they feel is in their interest to do so.
 It is a tremendous advantage for prosecutors and can be extremely dangerous for people to be subject to a grand jury investigation as a target or even as a witness.